rksnab/Coursera_EDA/README.md

-# Coursera_EDA
+# Coursera - Exploratory Data Analysis
-Coursera - Exploratory Data Analysis
+This repository contains the assignments and files for the course Exploratory Data Analysis on Coursera